 Zero-sum game shift of climate-damaging factors

-When viewed in isolation, electric vehicles undoubtedly have significantly improved CO2-Balance compared to conventional burners; this, however, only as long as the CO2-Isolated in isolation for the vehicle and does not include the value chains holistically in the calculation.
+When viewed in isolation, electric vehicles undoubtedly have a significantly improved CO2 balance compared to conventional combustion engines; However, this is only possible as long as the CO2 balance is viewed in isolation for the vehicle and the value chain is not included in the calculation as a whole.

 To call combustion engines climate-efficient would be nonsense, and this should not be our concern at this point.
 As of today, however, this is also not electric mobility: where is the lithium required for the batteries obtained, for example, and under what circumstances, where does the electricity from the socket inevitably come from for the operation of (future) enormous fleets of electric vehicles; for the foreseeable future and as long as renewable energies are not yet in operation on a global scale, this additional energy requirement will inevitably have to be covered by nuclear and coal power.
 We do not need to discuss the eco-balance of coal-fired power plants here.